Comprehensive study of solar type II radio bursts and the properties of the associated shock waves

 \item The analysis of the magnetic field configuration produced by the MAS model shows that all type~II sources identified in this study lie inside or adjacent to the closed magnetic loops that constitute the low–coronal counterparts of streamers.
 These streamers separate regions of opposite magnetic polarity and contain enhanced-density plasma, leading to lower Alfvén speeds where shocks can become supercritical, as discussed earlier.
-Previous studies \citep{mancuso_coronal_2004, cho_low_2008, jebaraj_using_2020, jebaraj_generation_2021, kouloumvakos_coronal_2021, koval_morphology_2023} have proposed that type~II bursts are generated when a CME-driven shock propagates within or in proximity to streamer regions.
-Simulations of coronal shocks interacting with streamers have further shown that such regions can efficiently accelerate particles to energies exceeding $100$~MeV, facilitated by the quasi-perpendicular shock geometry and the trapping effects created by the closed magnetic field structures \citep{kong_acceleration_2019}.
-These simulation results are consistent with the observations of \cite{frassati_acceleration_2022}, who reported high-energy ($\sim 100$~MeV) particles during shock propagation through streamer-like regions, reinforcing the idea that streamers provide favourable conditions for efficient electron acceleration.
+Previous studies \citep{mancuso_coronal_2004, cho_low_2008, magdalenic_tracking_2014, jebaraj_using_2020, jebaraj_generation_2021, kouloumvakos_coronal_2021} have proposed that type~II bursts are generated when a CME-driven shock propagates within or in proximity to streamer regions.
+Simulations of coronal shocks interacting with streamers have further shown that such regions can efficiently accelerate protons to energies exceeding $100$~MeV, facilitated by the quasi-perpendicular shock geometry and the trapping effects created by the closed magnetic field structures \citep{kong_acceleration_2019}.
+These simulation results are consistent with the observations of \cite{frassati_acceleration_2022}, who reported high-energy ($\sim100$~MeV) particles during shock propagation through streamer-like regions, reinforcing the idea that streamers provide favourable conditions for efficient particle acceleration.
+Streamer-like closed magnetic fields are also known to efficiently trap and accelerate electrons by forcing multiple shock interactions during coronal shock expansion \citep{kong_possible_2015, kong_electron_2016}.
 Our results, therefore, align closely with previous observational and simulation studies.
 The localisation of type~II sources within low–Alfvén speed streamer structures, the likelihood of supercritical shock formation, and the associated favourable shock geometry are all consistent with the shock–streamer interaction scenario proposed in earlier works.